The best receiver will boost your audiovisual equipment, bringing powerful sound to your speakers and impressive visual effects to your television.

 Those who want the latest and most excellent AV receiver features, plus an easy way to put an old-school twist on vinyl whenever you feel like it.
 There is no shortage of capable models to choose from for mid-range AV receivers.

-Well, which the company says can achieve better sound through better components.
+Well, the company says can achieve better sound through better components.
 We are fans of the flexibility that has been built into the RX-A680.
 This model runs the surround back channels in classic fashion or as height channels for Dolby Atmos and DTS: X, or configures them as powered second-zone stereo speakers, in case you have another location you want to connect.

 Cleverly, its Bluetooth connection is bi-directional, which means you can stream to the RX-A680 from a tablet or cell phone, but you can also stream to wireless headphones or speakers.
 If there’s one limitation of the Yamaha RX-A680 that you need to be aware of, it’s the small selection of HDMI inputs – it only has four, which means you may need to supplement with an HDMI switcher in the future.